 3. Referral - Let your fans invite their friends

-Many companies in growth stage are offering a referral discounts in the hope that their current customers will bring new ones.
-The problem with that is, they're giving this opportunity to ALL the users, often publicly shouting about the program.
-Such tactic makes the business very vulnerable to referral abuse, enabling people who're not necessarily customers, to profit on a promotion.
+Many companies in the growth stage are offering referral discounts in the hope that their current customers will bring new ones.
+The problem with that is, that they're giving this opportunity to ALL the users, often publicly shouting about the program.
+Such a tactic makes the business very vulnerable to referral abuse, enabling people who're not necessarily customers, to profit from a promotion.
 The solution for that is to offer a referral program to already loyal customers ( or at least satisfied customers who have already used/purchased the product ).
 The invitation-only promo will let you deepen the engagement with your brand evangelists and increase the chance to bring alike, high-value customers.
 Using Social Media monitoring tools, you can also scan for any Influencers talking about your product and offer them to share a special offer among their followers.

 4. Churn Prevention - Win back lost, but valuable users

 You might also test sending coupons to those users who have stopped purchasing in recent months, as a way of bringing them back into the sales funnel.
 It's a popular, however risky investment - it's uncertain whether the price was the churn factor.
-Therefore, very important is to interview lost customer beforehand and make sure she gets a great service alongside the special offer.
-A great idea is to encourage customer with a discount to thank for their feedback.
+Therefore, very important is to interview the lost customer beforehand and make sure she gets a great service alongside the special offer.
+A great idea is to encourage customers with a discount to thank for their feedback.
 You might also want to restrict this offer to once per customer, as sending retargeting discounts periodically, might make your customers get used to coupons.
 To optimize it even further, segment the offer based on Customer-Lifetime-Value.
 The higher value of a customer, the more you can spend to win her back.

 5. Leveraging the product lifecycle - discount the right inventory

 If you have old inventory, it's important to get rid of it quickly.
 Instead of doing a general sale, you can use discounts to engage or access customers with lower LTV ( lifetime value) or simply, the bargain hunters.
-The way to do it is to customize your coupons to be valid only towards specific products.
+The way to do it is to customize your coupons to be valid only for specific products.
 This ensures that people can't get a blanket discount on their shopping cart.
 It would only be for the products you are driving them towards, which allows you to maintain a higher profit margin on all of your newer items.
 Using this approach, you can contact savings platforms & deal websites to promote the specific offers on their sites.

 Couponing is not a sexy topic but you can use discounts in a smart way to work to your advantage.
 It's important to remember that if it comes to discounting - less is more.
 You don’t want to get into a situation where consumers always have access to discounts.
-Unless your business model is based on special offers, too many coupons might make your customers disengaged and lose the sense of urgency.
-At the end, discounts should support your profit, so always look at the long-term value of your customers to see if your promotional strategy works well.
+Unless your business model is based on special offers, too many coupons might make your customers disengaged and lose a sense of urgency.
+In the end, discounts should support your profit, so always look at the long-term value of your customers to see if your promotional strategy works well.